dipayan90/autoerroretry/README.md

 Handle errors on your application code and push objects that may have to be retried either because of intermittent connection errors, databased persistence failures or something else.

-This library is a very light weight utility that currently uses Amazon SQS for the retries.
+This library is a very light weight utility that currently supports Amazon SQS and Apache Kafka as backend queuing mechanisms for retrying errors.

 It supports the following :

- - Configuring your own Amazon SQS endpoint url.
+ - Configuring your own Connection settings for Amazon SQS or Apache Kafka.
  - Configuring how often you would want your logic to obtain failures and do a retry of your own custom logic.
    Default value is 10 secs if nothing is passed.

 Future Scope:

-- Support for other channels apart from Amazon SQS for retries.
+- Support for other channels apart from Amazon SQS and Apache Kafka for retries.

 Requirements
 ------------

 1. Java 8+
 2. A SQS queue needs to be created on your AWS account.
 A queue url would be required.
+3. If Using Kafka as the underlying messaging apparatus, you would need the broker hosts information, topic name and the client group Id.
+ Also indicate if in-case order in which the objects need to be retried should be in order or not.

 Sample Code
 -------------